 - 3.1 NPPF paragraph requires local parking standards to take account of: - a) the accessibility of the development - b) the type, mix and use of development - c) the availability of and opportunities for public transport - d) local car ownership levels; and - e) the need to ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles. - 3.2 Hart district varies from urban areas to more rural settlements.
 Therefore, any standards need to be considered alongside the placemaking quality of a development and the parking strategy for the site, reflecting the accessibility of the site to local services and facilities. - 3.3 The Hart Local Plan (Policy SS1) focusses new development to be within defined settlements which are spread around the district.
-It also allocates Hartland Village (Policy SS2), a new community for 1,500 homes. - 3.4 New developments tend to be primarily for homes with some commercial activity in the larger more urban areas such as Fleet, Yateley and Hook.
+It also allocates Hartland Village (Policy SS2), a new community for 1,500 homes. - 3.4 New developments tend to be primarily for homes, with some commercial activity in the larger more urban areas such as Fleet, Yateley and Hook.

 - 3.5 Up to date public transport information is published on Hampshire County Council's website which includes The Farnborough-Fleet-Bordon Public Transport Guide (September 2021). - 3.6 In addition to regular bus services covering the larger settlements, many of the smaller settlements have access to Hart Taxishare which is similar to a bus service but needs to pre-booked and covers residents in Crondall; Ewshot; Dogmersfield; Winchfield; Fleet; Odiham; Mattingley; Hook; Well; North Warnborough; Hartley Wintney; Church Crookham; South Warnborough; Greywell and Long Sutton. - 3.7 Within Hart district there are mainline rail stations at Blackwater, Fleet, Hook and Winchfield, providing regular services to London, but also allowing for rail journeys within the district.
 The location of the rail line through the centre of Hart district further provides opportunities for this to be an alternative means of transport to car use, although it is recognised that this may be for part of a journey given the need to access the rail station. - 3.8 Car ownership in Hart district is high.
-The Census 2011 data shows that in Hart district car ownership is higher than both the regional and national average.
-Table 1 shows that in Hart, 92% of households own at least one car, compared to 85% for Hampshire.
+Table 1 shows that in Hart, 92% of households own at least one car, compared to 87% for Hampshire, and 83% for the South-East.

-Table 1: 2011 Census - Car/Van availability
+Table 1: 2021 Census - Car/Van availability (households)

 Location No cars 1 car or van 2 cars or vans 3 cars or vans 4 or more cars or vans

-Hart 8% 35% 42% 11% 4%
+Hart 8% 35% 40% 11% 6%

-Hampshire 15% 41% 33% 8% 3%
+Hampshire 13% 39% 34% 9% 4%

-Southeast 19% 42% 30% 7% 3%
+Southeast 17% 41% 31% 8% 4%

-Source: Census 2011, KS404EW - Car or van availability
+Source: Census 2021, TS045 - Car or van availability